 - Only provides TPMS functions, not an OBD2 device

-If you need some a bit more professional than the TS408, then the Autel TS501 might do the trick.
+If you need something more professional than the TS408, then the Autel TS501 might do the trick.
 Branded the MaxiTPMS, Autel made it for the professional mechanic, and it shows.

-It’s a full function TPMS tool, giving you access to every TPMS function including tire pressure, sensor IDs, reprogramming, cloning, and everything in between.
-For instance, cloning lets you redefine new sensors as the old ones they replaced.
-This lets you ignore the normal relearn process as the ECU will maintain and reuse its old configuration.
+It’s a full-function TPMS tool, giving you access to every TPMS function, including tire pressure, sensor IDs, reprogramming, cloning, and everything in between.
+For instance, cloning lets you redefine new sensors as the old ones they replaced, allowing you to ignore the normal relearn process as the ECU will maintain and reuse its old configuration.

-These features are on top of the common reprogramming and activation features you see with every unit these days.
+These features are on top of the standard reprogramming and activation features you see with every unit these days.
 However, it will not produce an actual relearn.
-Like the TS408, it will just tell you want to do.
-It does support TPMS scanning though, letting you when components fail so you can replace them.
+Like the TS408, it will just tell you what you want to do.
+It does support TPMS scanning, though, letting you when components fail so you can replace them.

 - Compatible with all vehicles equipped with a TPMS